MoneyTools/MyMoney.Net/docs/index.md

 ![](Images/Home9.png)

 [Attachments](Basics/Attachments.md) can be associated with each transaction which is handy for tracking additional information that doesn't fit in the memo field.
 You can also use this to store a scanned copy of your store receipts so you can find your receipts quickly and easily.
+You can also attached bank statement .pdf files during account balancing so you can easily open the statement for a given reconciled transaction.

 ![](Images/Home10.png)